 PS- Pass this information on so we can educate more of our family and friends!

-“Watch Night,” according to bartleby.com, can properly refer either to New Year’s Eve or to a religious service held on New Year’s Eve.
-Under either usage, it is likely a term unfamiliar to most, in that the observance of “watch nights” among Christians has devolved into primarily an African-American practice.
+"Watch Night," according to bartleby.com, can properly refer either generally to New Year's Eve or specifically to a religious service held on New Year's Eve.
+The term is now much less familiar among the general population than it once was, as the observance of "watch nights" has morphed over the years from being a general practice among Christian denominations to a more specifically African-American church practice.

 Watch Night began with the Moravians, a small Christian denomination whose roots lie in what is the present-day Czech Republic.
 The first such service is believed to have been held in 1733 on the estates of Count Nicholas von Zinzendorf in Hernhut, Germany.

-John Wesley, founder of the Methodist movement, picked it up from the Moravians, incorporating a Watch Night vigil into the practices of his denomination.
-Methodist Watch Nights were held once a month and on full moons, with the first such service in the United States taking place in 1770 at Old
+John Wesley, founder of the Methodist movement, picked it up from the Moravians, incorporating a Watch Night vigil into the practices of his denomination beginning in 1740.
+Methodist Watch Nights were held once a month and on full moons, with the first such service in the United States reportedly taking place in 1770 at Old St. George's Church in Philadelphia.
+These services survive to the present day in that denomination's worship manuals as "Covenant Renewal Services."

-As to what was being “watched over” in those earlier services, it was one’s covenant with God.
-These gatherings were a time for congregants to meditate on their state of grace — were they spiritually ready to meet their maker if the call were suddenly to come?
-As the
+What was being "watched over" in those earlier services was one's covenant with God.
+Those gatherings were a time for congregants to meditate on their state of grace: were they spiritually ready to meet their maker if the call were suddenly to come?
+As the 13th chapter of Mark instructs, the faithful need to be ever vigilant, because the hour of the Lord's coming is not known.
+(Watch ye therefore: for ye know not when the master of the house cometh.)

 One additional bit of legend has attached to the origin of Watch Night, the dubious claim that slaves would gather on the final night of the year to shiver in fear as they awaited news about which of them would be sold the next day to satisfy outstanding debts.
 By the lights of that theory, while those so assembled were also watching for the coming of the master, the one they were keeping an eye out for was going to sell off some of them (as opposed to redeeming their souls and transporting them to life everlasting).